-- a) Have a significantly greater difficulty in learning than the majority of others of the same age; or - b) Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools
+- a) Have a significantly greater difficulty in learning than the majority of others of the same age; or - b) Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools needs (see Appendix 1).
+Special educational provision may be triggered when students fail to achieve adequate progress, despite having had access to high quality teaching that has been adapted to meet their needs.

 Children may have special educational needs or disabilities either throughout, or for a period of time, during their school career.
-Special educational needs and provision can be considered as falling under four broad areas: communication and interaction, cognition and learning, social, emotional and mental health, sensory and/or physical needs (see Appendix 1).
+Special educational needs and provision can be considered as falling under four broad areas: communication and interaction, cognition and learning, social, emotional and mental health, sensory and/or physical